 Field Services - Animal Laws in Orange County

 The following summarized provisions of the Orange County Codified Ordinance (OCCO) are made available for the purpose of encouraging responsible pet ownership in Orange County.
-As a pet owner, you must be familiar with these laws as they are intended for the safety and wellbeing of your pets, your family, and all members of the public that you come in contact with.
-Click here for a complete list of Title 4 Health Sanitation and Animal Regulations.
+As a pet owner, you should be familiar with these laws as they are intended for the safety and well-being of your pets, your family, and all members of the public that you come in contact with.
+Click here for the complete list of Title 4 Health Sanitation and Animal Regulations.

 Inhumane treatment of animals: If you observe or suspect someone of abusing or neglecting an animal, immediately contact OC Animal Care and an Animal Control Officer will respond.
 All ‘founded’ cruelty and neglect investigations are prosecuted to the fullest extent of the law.

 It is recommended that you read through all provisions in their entirety.
 For quick reference, the following excerpts are partial quotations taken from OCCO: